happypandax/happypandax/docs/_sources/api_general.rst.txt

 ***************************************

 Think of this as those *smart-playlists* in music applications.
 It's a compilation of galleries put together by the user either manually or through automatic search filtering.
-If you used the old Happypanda then you should already be familiar with this.
+If you've used the old Happypanda then you've should already be familiar with this.
 In old HP they were called gallery lists.
 Recommended usage is "anything".
 It could range from your favorite fetishes to a shortcut for a search filter you're tired of always typing in.